 Why Specs Matter: Breaking Down Barriers to Sustainable Concrete

 CarbonCure reduces the carbon footprint of concrete by introducing recycled CO₂ as an admixture.
-The technology improves concrete strength so concrete producers can use less cement while maintaining the performance criteria.
+The technology maintains concrete strength so concrete producers can use less cement while maintaining the performance criteria.
 Concrete created with CarbonCure is supplied to construction sites with minimal, if any, cost differential.
 Quite simply, it’s the same concrete with less carbon.

 The Difference Between Prescriptive and Performance Specifications